 Lucie’s favourite thing in the world is books, so it’s no surprise that she decided to become an editor.
 After working for publishing houses in Australia, she relocated to Berlin to write novels and educational books for children.

 Alice Connew is the in-house graphic designer and marketing department for CHK.

 Photographer, graphic designer and social media maestro, when Alice isn’t busily making books or manning Mission Control for Curved House Kids’ HQ, she’s publishing art books for GLORIA Books, which she co-founded in 2017.
 Born in New Zealand, Alice lived between Melbourne and London before settling in Berlin.

-We rely on a network of incredible people who provide the expertise we need for each unique project.
-We list them here to celebrate their invaluable contribution to our projects.
+We rely on a talented network of people from the creative and education sectors who provide the expertise we need for each unique project.
+We showcase them here to celebrate their invaluable contributions to our projects.